Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Stacking of CMB temperature and polarization data

 \subsection{Polarization analysis}

-One of the most attractive novelties of this release is the possibility of exploring the counterpart in polarization of these temperature anomalies.
-Our motivation here is the following: if the $4\,\sigma$ signal measured in temperature is dominated by the primordial part of the CMB, it is reasonable to assume that it will have some form of counterpart in polarization (although it might not be detectable among the total polarization signal).
+One of the most attractive developments for this \Planck\ release is the possibility of exploring the counterpart in polarization of these temperature anomalies.
+Our motivation here is the following: if the $4\,\sigma$ signal measured in temperature is dominated by the primordial part of the CMB, it is reasonable to assume that it will have some form of counterpart in polarization (although it might not be detectable within the total polarization signal).
 Conversely, if these temperature deviations are created as a result of the presence of large clusters and voids, then no correlated signal is expected in polarization.

-In the following, we take several approaches in order to make the most of the potentially discriminant power of the polarization data, focusing on the study of the GR08 results.
-It should be noted however that the strength of these tests could be diminished by the high-pass filtering of the \Planck\ 2015 polarization data release.
+In the following, we take several approaches in order to make the most of the potentially discriminating power of the polarization data, focusing on the study of the GR08 results.
+It should be noted, however, that the strength of these tests could be diminished by the high-pass filtering of the \Planck\ 2015 polarization data release.